-The Company received one US patent and two patents in China for UST, focused on a low-cost scalable approach for product manufacturing.
-The Company believes this method can find use in various nanoemulsion applications for pharmaceutical (e.g., drug delivery), biotechnology (e.g., protein recovery, biomolecule extraction), and food/beverage (e.g., shelf-stable "clean label") products.
-We plan to design, develop, manufacture, and market three different modules of BaroShear UST platform:
+The Company believes the UST method can find use in various nanoemulsion applications for effective delivery of desired oil-soluble components in pharmaceutical, nutraceutical, cosmeceutical, agrochemical, industrial and food/beverage (including shelf-stable "clean label") products.
+We plan to design, develop, manufacture, and market three different models of BaroShear UST instruments:

-- 1. a bench-top, research / formulation, low throughput instrument that we will license for formulation development; - 2. a lab-or pilot scale production instrument that we will license into life science companies and other industries; - 3. a production scale UST-based instrument for manufacturing applications that we will license to food, cosmetics, nutraceuticals, and other processors worldwide.
+- a bench-top, research/formulation, low-throughput instrument that we will license for formulation development; - a lab-or pilot scale production instrument that we will license into life science companies and other industries, and - a production scale UST-based instrument for manufacturing applications that we will license to large-scale food, cosmetics, nutraceuticals, and other processors worldwide.

-Our issued patents expire between 2021 and 2030.
+Our issued patents expire between 2022 and 2030.
 Any failure to obtain and maintain adequate patent protection may adversely affect our ability to enter into, or affect the terms of, any arrangement for the marketing, sale or licensing of any of our products or technology platforms.
 It may also allow our competitors to duplicate our products without our permission and without compensation.